riaddjabri/baraka-test/README.md

 ## Bonus Features (Optional)
 1. [x] Implement drag-and-drop functionality for task ordering.
-2. [ ] Add user authentication (you can simulate this with mock data).
+2. [x] Add user authentication (you can simulate this with mock data).
 3. [x] Allow users to set due dates for tasks
-4. [ ] Allow users to sort by due date.
+4. [x] Allow users to sort by due date.
 5. [ ] Integrate with a public API: Fetch and display additional data related to tasks (e.g., a random motivational quote API, or a task-related API).

 ## MockData
-Login : admin
+Login : admin@getbaraka.com

 Password: admin